ankitpriyadarshii/SmartBridge_Project/FlaskIntegration/README.md

 Steps to Run the 'app.py' in flask

-1. To navigate to the directory in Anaconda Prompt or PyCharm terminal in which the 'app.py' file is stored.
+1. Navigate to the directory in Anaconda Prompt or PyCharm terminal in which the 'app.py' file is stored.

 2. Run the Flask application using the command: 'python app.py'